project-copacetic/copacetic/website/docs/design.md

 ## Tradeoffs

-The core architectural choice of using packages as the unit of patching creates several constraints:

 1. **Package-Based Update Model**:
    - While Copa can work with or without vulnerability scanner reports, its patching capability is fundamentally based on os-level package updates